 The traditional way to explore onto- and phylogenetic changes at various levels of brain organization has been by means of comparative anatomical analyses on normal and pathological brains.
 As yet, only a few studies have examined the effects of neuron size changes on function.
 Two theoretical scaling modes have previously been analyzed, conservative (isoelectrotonic) scaling, and isometric scaling [28].
 They are only two among many tree patterns in which the diameters of dendritic segments change according to a functional relationship to their increase in length.
-From cable-theoretic analyses, it is known that conservative scaling preserves the passive and active response properties, and isometric scaling steps up low pass-filtering of inputs.
+From cabletheoretic analyses it is known that conservative scaling preserves the passive and active reponse properties, and isometric scaling steps up low pass-filtering of inputs.
 It has been suggested that both scaling modes were verified in neuroanatomical studies (see [29] and the references therein).
-These studies have often been based, however, either on a few examples (small sample size), or on rough measures like maximal extent in anatomical and/or electrotonic space, but not on detailed analyses of dendritic architecture including complexity measures.
+These studies have often been based, however, either on a few examples (small sample size), or on rough measures like maximal extent in anatomical and / or electrotonic space, but not on detailed analyses of dendritic architecture including complexity measures.
 Therefore, the conclusions should be considered with caution.

 Thus, there has been a need to consider the scaling problem of neurons on the basis of large sample data.
-This study presented one of the rare quantitative analyses of large samples of neurons with respect to their electrotonic architecture (see [30] for another example).
+This study presents one of the rare quantitative analyses of large samples of neurons with respect to their electrotonic architecture (see [30] for another example).
 We used 3D data on neuronal morphology to quantitatively characterize the scaling properties of synRas neocortical neurons.
-Two sets of neurons, i.e., pyramidal cells from wildtype and synRas transgenic mice, have been analyzed.

-In a previous study, a striking increase of dendritic tree size was verified in the pyramidal neurons of synRas mice neocortex [4].
-Surface area and volume of proximal and intermediate dendritic segments were significantly augmented which was caused mainly by increased dendritic diameter, and not by segment elongation.
-No significant changes were seen in the number of dendritic segments; in some cases, however, additional orders were observed.
-Dendritic complexity as quantified by Sholl analyses of basal and apical dendrites was unaltered, too.
+Two sets of neurons, i.e. pyramidal cells from wildtype and synRas transgenic mice, have been analyzed.
+Regularities of electrotonic structure could be revealed that extend morphological descriptions.
+In a previous study a striking increase of dendritic tree size was verified in the pyramidal neurons of synRas mice neocortex [4].
+In the present work, the statistical analysis of the sample MET dendrograms computed with NEURON did not reveal general differences extending over the whole dendritic tree, i.e. the electrotonic architecture of these neurons scaled roughly in a MET-conserving mode.
+This means, dimensions of dendritic segments changed in such a way that generally signal propagation in the passive neuron models was not affected.